Guna language

-The Kuna language (formerly Cuna, and in the language itself Guna), spoken by the Kuna people of Panama and Colombia, belongs to the Chibchan language family.
+The Guna language (formerly Kuna or Cuna), spoken by the Guna people of Panama and Colombia, belongs to the Chibchan language family.

 History

-The Kuna were living in what is now Northern Colombia and the Darién Province of Panama at the time of the Spanish invasion, and only later began to move westward towards what is now Guna Yala due to a conflict with Spanish and other indigenous groups.
-Centuries before the conquest, the Kuna arrived in South America as part of a Chibchan migration moving east from Central America.
+The Guna were living in what is now Northern Colombia and the Darién Province of Panama at the time of the Spanish invasion, and only later began to move westward towards what is now Guna Yala due to a conflict with Spanish and other Indigenous groups.
+Centuries before the conquest, the Guna arrived in South America as part of a Chibchan migration moving east from Central America.
 At the time of the Spanish invasion, they were living in the region of Uraba and near the borders of what are now Antioquia and Caldas.
 Alonso de Ojeda and Vasco Núñez de Balboa explored the coast of Colombia in 1500 and 1501.
-They spent the most time in the Gulf of Urabá, where they made contact with the Kuna.
+They spent the most time in the Gulf of Urabá, where they made contact with the Guna.

 In far-eastern Guna Yala, the community of New Caledonia is near the site where Scottish explorers tried, unsuccessfully, to establish a colony in the "New World".
 The bankruptcy of the expedition has been cited as one of the motivations of the 1707 Acts of Union.

-There is a wide consensus regarding the migrations of Kuna from Colombia and the Darien towards what is now Guna Yala.
+There is a wide consensus regarding the migrations of Guna from Colombia and the Darien towards what is now Guna Yala.
 These migrations were caused partly by wars with the Catio people, but some sources contend that they were mostly due to bad treatment by the Spanish invaders.
-The Kuna themselves attribute their migration to Guna Yala to conflicts with the native peoples, and their migration to the islands to the excessive mosquito populations on the mainland.
+The Guna themselves attribute their migration to Guna Yala to conflicts with the native peoples, and their migration to the islands to the excessive mosquito populations on the mainland.